rraphaelph/rraphaelph/README.md

 ## Hi there 👋
-I'm Raphael Costa Marinho, a Full Stack Developer currently working at AEC, passionate about building efficient and scalable applications.
+I'm Raphael Costa Marinho, a Full Stack Developer currently working at AeC, passionate about building efficient and scalable applications.

 ### 🛠️ Tech Stack
 **Frontend**: